 More often than not, it is simply the case that a person knew they tried to blow their hardest, yet were still unable to provide a breath test specimen to police.
 When one of our top lawyers can further investigate the maintenance history of the particular machine you were tested on, they will assess any issues within the technical nature of the unit.

 As with specimens of breath, there may be physical or mental reasons why a person is unable to provide a sample of blood or urine.
 Some of these justifications can include:

 - Fear or phobia of needles

 - Prostate problems

-Having us look at the specifics of what occurred following a DUI/DWI took place, is always the best first course of action to take for exploring all options.
+Having a top local Board Certified DUI attorney specialist look at the specifics of what occurred following a recent DUI, DWI that took place, is always the best first course of action to take for exploring all options to prevent a criminal conviction.
 We specialize in finding out the best defenses that will avoid any form of conviction on a criminal background record.

 Best ways how to avoid a DUI, DWI charge conviction, additional 2023 law references: